maxutility2011/ezLiveStreaming/doc/yolo.md

 Note that the transcoder only uses H.264 and H.265 for transcoding the **detection target output**.
 AV1 is not used.
 Configuring AV1 for *Encode_codec* would result in job validation warnings and the default value *h264* being used instead.

+You can also configure detected/annotated output only without outputting any main transcoder outputs.
+To do that, add the *Detection* block but leave the *Video_outputs* block empty.
+In this way, users can stream a fixed-bitrate annotated video only without outputting any ABR transcoded video.

 The API server validates the detection configuration before it creates the live job.
 If fields are missing, their default values shall be used, and validation warnings are returned.

 ## Pre-detection processing